-Homeownership
+Homeownership:

-Currently Albany Housing Authority has 30 Homeownership vouchers, 15 of which are active, and 7 families are searching for homes to purchase.
-AHA will explore opportunities and partnership to maximize the impact of homeownership initiatives for tenants and voucher holders.
+Currently Albany Housing Authority has 30 Homeownership vouchers, 15 of which are active and 7 families are searching for homes to purchase.

-Housing Needs
+Housing Needs:

 Currently AHA has a total of 5444 families on the Section 8 waiting list.
 AHA updated its Admin Plan in regards to its housing preference to include families who have been employed 9 out the last 12 months and who may not be currently employed in an effort to assist more families.
 Of the families currently on the Section 8 Waiting list, 7.9% are elderly, and 19.8% are families with disabilities.
 After being closed for 4 years, our Section 8 waiting list was reopened for applications in March 2019.
 AHA's Section 8 waiting list has been closed since March 27, 2019.
 The Section 8 waiting lists show a majority of the persons on the waiting lists (69%) are extremely low income (under 30% of AMI).